top of page

 Therapeutic Pathways to Healing

-1. Emotion-Focused Therapy (EFT): This approach prioritizes your emotional experience.
+1. Emotion-Focused Therapy (EFT): Prioritizes your emotional experiences.

-2. What it looks like: Re-experiencing old wounds in safe ways to give them new meaning.
+• What it looks like: Re-experiencing old wounds in safe ways to derive new meaning from them.

-• Tools: Two-chair dialogues, exploring bodily sensations, and structured moments of reflection.
+• Tools: Techniques include two-chair dialogues, exploring bodily sensations, and structured moments of reflection.

-3. Internal Family Systems (IFS): This modality teaches you to care for the parts of yourself that carry fear and insecurity.
+2. Internal Family Systems (IFS): Teaches you to nurture the parts of yourself that carry fear and insecurity.

-4. What it looks like: Mapping “inner parts” like the abandoned child or critical voice and inviting your “core self” to compassionately lead.
+• What it looks like: Mapping “inner parts,” such as the abandoned child or critical voice, while allowing your “core self” to compassionately lead.

-5. Cognitive Behavioral Therapy (CBT): This helps you challenge the anxious thought loops keeping you stuck.
+3. Cognitive Behavioral Therapy (CBT): Helps challenge the anxious thought loops keeping you stuck.

 For more support with this, please reach out to a therapist to guide you through.